 Social Welfare Policy and Services [Course] (3)

-This course is structured to help students understand the historical development of Social Welfare policy and services from their Elizabethan foundations up to the present.
-Students will learn about the history– foundational values– of the social work profession and gain skills in social welfare policy analysis which will serve in assessing the potential and current impact upon programs and services.
-Attention will be given to the function which social welfare policy in creating, maintaining, or combating oppressive structures and circumstances affecting marginalized individuals and communities, domestically and globally.
+The course is structured to help students understand the historical development of social welfare policy and services from their Elizabethan foundations up to the present.
+Students will learn about the history– foundational values– of the social work profession and gain skills in social welfare policy analysis to examine the impact of policies on programs and services.
+Attention will be given to the function of social welfare policy in creating, maintaining, or combating oppressive structures and circumstances affecting marginalized individuals and communities, domestically and globally.
 As grounded in anti-racist perspectives, this course will provide students with a clear understanding of the urgent need for transformative policies to ensure social, economic, racial, and environmental justice and equity for all.

 Social Work Research [Course] (3)